Indianapolis Prize: Jane Alexander Global Wildlife Ambassador Award

 Additionally, the Indianapolis Prize created the Jane Alexander Global Wildlife Ambassador Award to recognize advocacy, outreach, and contributions of public figures who use their platform to support the natural world.
 The award is named in honor of actor and conservationist Jane Alexander, winners of the Ambassador award lend a credible public voice for the sustainability of wildlife.

 The inaugural Jane Alexander Global Wildlife Ambassador Award was presented to its namesake in recognition of her decades-long commitment as a voice and champion for species.
 She has been involved with the Wildlife Conservation Society, the Audubon Society, and Panthera.

 2016 Winner Sigourney Weaver has been an advocate for the mountain gorillas of Rwanda since her starring role in the 1988 film Gorillas in the Mist and serves as honorary chair of the Dian Fossey Gorilla Fund International.

 In 2018, Harrison Ford received the honor for his support of Conservation International, where he is on the Executive Committee and active in the organization's design and growth.
-He gave voice to Nature is Speaking film, The Ocean, and helped secure the protection of more than 40000000 acre on three continents as part of the Global Conservation Fund.
+He gave voice to the Nature Is Speaking film The Ocean and helped secure the protection of more than 40000000 acre on three continents as part of the Global Conservation Fund.

 In 2021, ocean conservationist and philanthropist Prince Albert II of Monaco received the honor for his dedication to protecting the world's oceans; he established the Prince Albert II of Monaco Foundation in 2006 to address the planet's alarming environmental situation.
 Under his leadership, Monaco is the official proponent for action by the Convention on International Trade in Endangered Species (CITES) on behalf of seahorses – a flagship species that is indicative of ocean health.

+Wildlife photographer Joel Sartore received the award in 2023 for his portrait photography of at-risk species.
+Sartore and National Geographic founded the Photo Ark project in 2006 to inspire people to protect threatened and endangered species through documentary photography and videos.

+Emerging Conservationist Award

+In 2022, the Indianapolis Prize Committee created a new award recognizing conservationists early in their careers and under the age of 40 years of age with the drive to make a significant impact on a species or group of species.
+The goal of the award is to encourage talented individuals who dedicate their lives and careers to saving species.

+Similarly to the Indianapolis Prize Award, the Emerging Conservationist is chosen through a two-stage selection process.
+The Winner receives a US$50,000 award to further their conservation work.

+In 2023, Peruvian primatologist and anthropologist, Fanny M. Cornejo was named the inaugural Winner of the Emerging Conservationist Award for her work dedicated to the conservation and research of the yellow-tailed woolly monkey.
+She also serves as Executive Director of Yunkawasi, an organization that works with Amazonian and Andean communities for the conservation of threatened species through sustainable economic development and a protected area management approach.

+In 2025, Mwezi Badru Mugerwa, received the honor for his work to conserve the African golden cat.